How to Convert CGPA into Percentage in BTech?

-CGPA is the up to date calculation of the overall performance of a student from the time of his or her registration in engineering.
-The Cumulative Grade Point Average is the weighted average of the marks Obtained by an individual and all the courses registered by the student.
+CGPA is the up to date calculation of the overall performance of a student from the time of his or her registration in engineering including Computer and Science Engineering, Mechanical Engineering, Electronics and Communication Engineering.
+The Cumulative Grade Point Average is the weighted average of the marks obtained by an individual and all the courses registered by the student.
 The calculations are as follows

 Total marks obtained) / (sum of max marks of each paper)) *100= Something